What Is NMN? A Complete Guide To NMN & Longevity | HealthspanX

 One of the reasons NMN has excited researchers is that it has so far shown a good safety profile.
 Both animal and human studies have reported minimal adverse effects.

-In human trials to date, doses up to 1,200 mg - 2,000 mg per day for multiple weeks have been reported as safe and well-tolerated.
+In human trials to date, doses up to 2,000 mg per day for multiple weeks have been reported as safe and well-tolerated.
+Many of these safety studies included a placebo group for comparison, helping to distinguish true effects from placebo responses.

 That said, “generally safe” does not mean proven safe for everyone long-term.
 NMN is still relatively new to human supplementation, so there’s a lot we don’t know about taking it for many months or years.
 Some considerations:

-Others might not feel anything noticeable, but that doesn’t mean it’s not working – the benefits could be more internal or longer-term.
+Others might not feel anything noticeable, but that doesn't mean NMN has lost its therapeutic potential – the benefits could be more internal or longer-term.
 As always, maintain realistic expectations.
-NMN won’t make you 20 years old again overnight, but it could be one helpful strategy to age more gracefully in conjunction with a healthy lifestyle.
+NMN won't make you 20 years old again overnight, but it could be one helpful strategy to age more gracefully in conjunction with a healthy lifestyle.

 When adding any supplement to your routine, it's crucial to use a trusted source.
 HealthspanX's Ultra Pure NMN™ (500 mg capsules) is one example of a high-quality NMN supplement that meets strict >99% purity and third-party testing standards.